- 27 Feb 2023

 - 3 Minutes to read

-External source sync allows you to bring information from external tools into a single, centralized table.
-This article covers how to sync file directories in Box to an Airtable base.
+Learn how to use the Airtable Sync integration feature to bring information from external applications into a single, centralized table within Airtable.
+This article covers how to sync file directories in Box to a table in an Airtable base.

 Select an existing Box account (if you’ve already connected to Box), or link to a new Box account.
 Once you link to the account, select the folder that you want to use to create the synced table.
 Lastly, choose whether or not to sync Box Folders in addition to files.

-After clicking next, you’ll be presented with two sync options; you can sync:
+After clicking Next, you’ll be presented with two sync options to choose from:

-- All fields from the source view (Box), including any fields added by Box in the future
+- All fields from the source view, including any fields added by Box in the future

 If you choose to sync specific fields you’ll be shown a menu where you can toggle each individual field that you want to sync from Box.